Thinking about baptism?

 A next step: If this would be a new shape for your life together as a family, and a new way to spend time on a Sunday, then I suggest you try it out for a few Sundays, and get some momentum going, to see how God’s pattern for living fits, and meets our deepest needs.

-At St Andrew’s the pattern of services is as flexible as we can make it, there is a traditional 8am service, two identical options on most Sunday mornings (915am and 11am), with a creche and Sunday groups.
+At St Andrew’s the pattern of services is as flexible as we can make it, there is a traditional 8am service, and a service at 10.45 am with a creche and Sunday groups.
 There is also an informal 6pm evening meeting.
 Check the website before turning up.